-On May 16th, 2019, the Company announced the expansion of the exploration program for a 6-month period.
-The program is now focused on three high-priority areas with shallow uranium targets: Ivana West, Ivana Central and Ivana North.
-The program includes approximately 321 auger holes covering the three targets, and a 6-km long induced polarization ("IP") geophysical survey in the Central and North areas, in order to delineate RC drilling objectives.
-A 2-stage RC drill program of up to 4,500 metres was planned, contingent on the results of the auger drilling and geophysical programs.
+On May 16th, 2019, the Company announced the expansion of the exploration program to include three high-priority areas with shallow uranium targets: Ivana West, Ivana Central and Ivana North.
+The planned exploration program included auger drilling, and induced polarization ("IP") geophysical surveying in the Central and North areas, in order to delineate RC drilling targets.

 On September 19th, 2019, Blue Sky provided an update on the exploration program, specifically for the Ivana Central target located 10 kilometres north of the Ivana deposit, within the 145 km prospective trend at the AGP.
 At the time of the release, the planned IP survey was complete, and had been extended from 6 to 7.65 kilometres.
-In addition, 32 of the planned 74 auger holes at Ivana Central were complete, for a total of 272.1 metres, with results returned on 26 of the auger holes.
+In addition, 32 of the planned 74 auger holes at Ivana Central were complete, for a total of 272.1 metres, with analytical results returned on 26 of the auger holes.
 The compiled results identified near-surface mineralization as well as geophysical, geological and alteration patterns comparable with those associated with the Company's Ivana uranium-vanadium deposit.